hagabb/blog/README.md

 # About

-This is a place for me to post blogs.
+This is a place for me to post blogs about Intel&reg; software products.

 ## Permissions